ismailsimsek/aistorybooks/README.md

 For example, users can transform classic novels into storybooks adapted for language learning, customized to their desired proficiency level.

+You can interact with and use the live application directly on [Hugging Face Spaces](https://huggingface.co/spaces/ismailsimsek/aistorybooks)

 ## Classics to Story Book Generators

 This tools simplifies classic novels into engaging storybooks.
 You can choose the target language, reading level,